 PORTION SIZES AND WEIGHT LOSS

 Without tracking portion sizes, you’re going to have a difficult time losing weight.
 After all, eating more than your body needs means that no amount of exercise will get your weight loss back on track.
-And, while you can take comprehensive weight loss supplements like PhenQ to suppress your appetite and burn existing fat, proper portion control paired with the supplement will deliver even better results.

 Many dieters struggle with portion sizes when they aren’t eating prepackaged foods.
 And because fresh produce should be the focus of any healthy diet, it’s important to understand how to track portion sizes of your favorite proteins, fruits, vegetables, and grains.
 Here are a few examples…